-Expanding into the U.S. market as a foreign entrepreneur begins with selecting the right visa.
+Expanding into the U.S. market as a foreign entrepreneur begins with selecting the right visa—often a choice between the E1 vs E2 visa.
 The E1 and E2 visas are both part of the U.S. treaty-based visa programs designed to promote trade and investment.
 However, each visa has a distinct purpose, process, and set of qualifications.

-In this guide, we break down the key differences between the E1 and E2 visas, explain who qualifies for each, and show why the E2 visa—especially when combined with franchise investment—is the preferred path for most foreign investors seeking a long-term presence in the United States.
+In this guide, we break down the key differences between the E1 vs E2 visa, explain who qualifies for each, and show why the E2 visa, especially when combined with franchise investment, is the preferred path for most foreign investors seeking a long-term presence in the United States.

 Understanding the Purpose of E Visas

 The E visa category was created to support economic cooperation between the U.S. and select treaty countries.
-While both E1 and E2 are nonimmigrant visas, they are designed for very different business activities.
+While E1 and E2 are nonimmigrant visas, they are designed for different business activities.

-Consular officers play a crucial role in the E2 visa application process, as they have the discretion to grant E2 visa validity periods that may differ from the maximums outlined in the reciprocity table.
-During the visa interview, applicants must engage with the consular officer about their business plans and address any questions posed, underlining the importance of the consular officer’s assessment in the visa decision-making process.
+Consular officers play a crucial role in the E2 visa application because they grant E2 visa validity periods that may differ from the maximums outlined in the reciprocity table.
+During the visa interview, applicants must engage with the consular officer about their business plans and address any questions, underlining the importance of the consular officer’s assessment in the visa decision-making process.

 E1 Visa:

-Intended for individuals or companies involved in international trade activities on their own behalf, the E1 visa is aimed at facilitating the movement of such individuals.
-Treaty traders, who are engaged in substantial trade between the United States and their country of citizenship, must meet specific eligibility requirements to qualify for the E1 visa.
+Intended for individuals or companies involved in international trade activities on their behalf, the E1 visa, also known as the Treaty Trader visa, aims to facilitate the movement of such individuals.
+Treaty traders, the people engaged in substantial trade between the United States and their country of citizenship, must meet specific eligibility requirements to qualify for the E1 visa.

 E2 Visa:

 Designed for individuals making a substantial investment in an investment enterprise in the U.S. that they will actively manage or invest in to generate above-marginal profits.
-The term ‘substantial amount’ refers to treaty investors who invest a significant level of capital in U.S. businesses, demonstrating their commitment and bearing commercial risks.
+The term “substantial amount” refers to treaty investors who invest large amounts of capital in U.S. businesses, demonstrating their commitment and bearing commercial risks.

 Both visas allow the applicant’s spouse and unmarried children under 21 to accompany them to the U.S. Spouses may also apply for work authorization.